alpataro/portfolio/index.md

 ## About Me

 I am passionate about software development, project management, and technology.
 My expertise spans a wide range of technologies and methodologies, making me a valuable asset to any organization.
+For further details, click [here](about.md).
 <!--
 ## Projects